Last updated on August 22nd, 2024 at 04:42 pm

 For example, a U.S. passport is generally entitled to the visa waiver program in Japan, so an American citizen can travel there without first getting a visa.

-An Iranian citizen, however, would have to get a visa for advance permission to travel to Japan, which does not allow waivers for Iranian passports.
+However, an Iranian citizen would have to get a visa for advance permission to travel to Japan, which does not allow waivers for Iranian passports.

 The same issue arises with U.S. passports and travel to Cuba, which is difficult without a visa.
 However, someone with Canadian citizenship and a Canadian passport could travel to Cuba much more easily.

-Therefore, a dual citizen has additional travel privileges thanks to their passports from both their countries of citizenship and origin.
+Therefore, dual citizens have additional travel privileges thanks to their passports from both their countries of citizenship and origin.

 4. Extension of full rights